davidanderson3/umls-similarity-engine/README.md

      semantic types.
    - `umls_similarity_web.py` runs a small Flask application providing the same functionality in a browser.
-6. **Find missed synonyms (optional)**
-   - `identify_missed_synonyms.py` uses the embeddings and index to locate pairs of concepts from different CUIs whose vectors are extremely similar.

 ## Requirements

-Python 3 is required.
-Install the dependencies with:

 ```bash
 pip install pandas numpy torch transformers faiss-cpu flask tqdm